ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Token Verification

-To verify a token, a verifier creates a VOPRF context using the Issuer Private Key, evaluates the token contents, and compares the result against the token authenticator value, as follows:
+Tokens are verified by creating a VOPRF context using the Issuer Private Key and Public Key, evaluating the token contents, and comparing the result against the token authenticator
+value:

 ~~~
 server_context = SetupVOPRFServer(0x0004, skI, pkI)